menu

 Lanai Cathedrals visibility

-Visibility at the Cathedrals is generally excellent, ranging from 80 to 100 feet (24 to 30 meters) on clear days, allowing divers to fully appreciate the vibrant marine life and the impressive rock formations that make this site unique.
+Visibility at the Cathedrals is generally excellent, ranging from 80 to 100 feet (24 to 30 meters) on clear days, allowing divers to fully appreciate the marine life and the impressive rock formations that make it so unique.
 Vis can vary depending on weather conditions, so be sure to check with local dive operators for up-to-date information.
+When I was there, the vis was easily 100 feet!

 cathedrals map maui scuba diving site